Top Ten End of the Year Car Buying Tips

 5) Get Quotes From a Few Local Dealerships

 Dealerships love internet sales.
 It makes their life easier.
-Once you’ve figured out what car would suit you best, and you’ve checked dealer inventories, it’s time to request a few online quotes.
-I recommend using a trusted online company such as Ryde Shopper, Motor Trend, or Cars Direct.
+Once you’ve figured out what car would suit you best and checked dealer inventories, it’s time to request a few online quotes.
+I recommend using a trusted online company such as Ryde Shopper, Edmunds, Motor Trend, or Cars Direct.

-6) Check Used Vehicle History
+6) Check a Used Car’s History Report

-7) Use Competition Between Dealership’s Online
+7) Use Competition Between Dealerships to Get the Best Price

 Get quotes from multiple dealerships.
 Some may have access to rebates and incentives that others can’t match.
-Alternatively, some may be willing to trim their commission, especially if it helps them hit those year end targets.
+Alternatively, some may be willing to trim their commission, especially if it helps them hit those year-end targets.

-Suppose you’d like more information on strategies and techniques on how to use the Internet to your advantage.
-Read my article on how to use email to negotiate with dealers online.
+Suppose you’d like more information on strategies and techniques to use the Internet to your advantage.
+Please read my article on how to use email to negotiate with dealers online.
 I even provide you with a few sample email templates for you to use.

 8) Test Drive, Test Drive, Test Drive

-9) Shop Extended Auto Warranties Online
+9) Comparison Shop Auto Warranties Online

-BONUS) Be Ready to Buy
+BONUS TIP) Be Ready to Buy a Car

 Believe it or not, some people visit dealerships for fun.
 They just like looking at new cars and collecting brochures.
 The salespeople could do without these “lookers,” so don’t be one.